lanl-ansi/Juniper.jl/docs/src/options.md

 The number of processors used for the branch and bound part. **Attention:** Even if you start julia using `julia -p P` you still have to define the number of processors using this option.

+### two\_processors\_per\_node::Bool [true]

+In the branch and bound part of Juniper each branching node has two children these will be computed in parallel using two processors when set to `true` and Juniper is running in parallel.
+If `false` the two processors will be used instead to compute two open nodes in parallel.

 ## Feasibility Pump

 Juniper has the option to find a feasible solution before the branch and bound part starts.
 The following options describe how to use the feasibility pump.